NadavTasher/Webappify-App/README.md

-# Schedule Suite
+# Webappify

-Schedule Suite is a product suite that deals with displaying dynamic daily schedules for students and teachers.
+Webappify is an open-source application creation and deployment platform, mainly targeting web developers.

 ## Installation
 ### Method 1: Using a docker exported image